 Togasaki Sensei's son also taught Sato Shigekata who opened the Hachinohe line 神道無念流八戸藩伝 of Shintō Munen Ryu 神道無念流which is still in practice although fractured.
 This line remains active today in a fractured form with only the iaijutsu being practiced.
 Osano Jun Sensei and others.

 During the Edo period, Shinto Munen Ryu spread throughout Japan ranging from the northern to the southern regions.
 Its teachings have also spawned other schools and branches such as Enshin Ryū, Shinto Muteki Ryū, and Shinkan Ryū Kenpō.

 Shintō Munen-ryū's style is characterized by powerful sword techniques and strikes.
-During the Edo period, Saito Yakuro was renown for his power, while other teachers like Chiba Sushaku of Hokushin Ittō-ryū was known for his skillful technique.
+During the Edo period, Saito Yakuro was renowned for his power, while other teachers like Chiba Sushaku of Hokushin Ittō-ryū was known for his technical skills.
 The forms of Shintō Munen-ryū exist as oral transmissions from teacher to student.
 Early in its development, spiritual refinement was a large part of the teachings, however, post WW2 it has seen a decline, as most bujutsu training has.